 Throughout scripture we see this idea of bearing fruit.
 Fruit is seen as the words, the actions, the emotions, the thoughts and the desires that come out of our lives.
-In Matthew 3:8 it instructs us "to bear fruit in keeping with repentance."
+In Matthew 3:8, it instructs us to "bear fruit in keeping with repentance".
 Psalm 1:3 talks of the blessedness of a man who delights in the law of the Lord.
 "He is like a tree planted by streams of water that yields its fruit in season, and its leaf does not wither.
 In all that he does, he prospers."
-In Luke 6:45 we learn that "the good person bears good fruit out of the good treasure of his heart and that an evil person bears bad fruit out of the evil in his heart."
+In Luke 6:45, we learn that "the good person out of the good treasure of his heart produces good, and the evil person out of his evil treasure produces evil."
 Biblically speaking, the words, actions, emotions, thoughts and desires that come from our lives originate from our hearts.
 Good heart, good fruit.
 Bad heart, bad fruit.

 God desires that our hearts and our lives will bear righteous fruit.
-In Galatians 5 the Apostle Paul writes of a war that wages within each of us.
+In Galatians 5, the Apostle Paul writes of a war that wages within each of us.
 It is between the flesh and the Spirit.
-The flesh is our old godless, sin nature.
+The flesh is our old godless sin nature.
 The Spirit is the new life of Christ that now indwells us.
 The old nature has been defeated, and yet when we do not submit to the working of the Spirit, when we do not believe and obey the truths that are found in God's Word, the flesh seeks to draw us back to our old sin patterns, our old ways of trying to meet our own needs.